RuthuparanPrasad/Fulfilment-Tracker/README.md

 This project is an end-to-end automated data pipeline and dashboard that tracks apprentice fulfilment progress using real-time (sample) data from Google Sheets.

 It includes:
-- Dynamic data extraction from Google Sheets using Python and `gspread`
+- 📄 Dynamic data extraction from Google Sheets using Python and `gspread`
-- Data cleaning and transformation (e.g. tracking days to diagnostic, assignment, and onboarding)
+- 🧹 Data cleaning and transformation (e.g. tracking days to diagnostic, assignment, and onboarding)
-- Local storage into a SQLite database (`fulfilment_tracker.db`)
+- 💾 Local storage into a SQLite database (`fulfilment_tracker.db`)
-- A fully interactive Metabase dashboard running on Docker
+- 📊 A fully interactive Metabase dashboard running on Docker
-- 🖥One-click Python script (`run_dashboard.py`) to process data, launch Metabase, and open the dashboard on `localhost:3000`
+- 🖥 One-click Python script (`run_dashboard.py`) to process data, launch Metabase, and open the dashboard on `localhost:3000`

-This is ideal for demoing how data automation and self-serve analytics can be deployed quickly and effectively — without the cloud.
+This is ideal for demoing how data automation and self-serve analytics can be deployed quickly and effectively.

 ---